veekaybee/viberary/src/api/templates/readme.md

 <script src="https://gist.github.com/veekaybee/f5ff921355e6cd3970bd097dcb0fbc35.js"></script>

 Finally everything is routed to port 80 via nginx, which I configured on each DigitalOcean droplet that I created.
 I load balanced two droplets behind a load balancer, pointing to the same web address, a domain I bought from Amazon's Route 53.
+I eventually had to transfer the domain to Digital Ocean, because it's easier to manage SSL and HTTPS on the load balancer when all the machines are on the same provider.

 <script src="https://gist.github.com/veekaybee/f18ce09aa50c7cfdcb61300770ef8f52.js"></script>